 ** CEFR, Council of Europe 2011, Section 1.3, p.
 5.

-Make sense of unfamiliar characters by considering the constituent parts, such as radicals, word roots and lexical elements.
+Make sense of unfamiliar words by considering the constituent parts of the word, such as word roots and lexical elements, as well as the wider context of an oral, written and multi-modal text.

 PPC 2.
-Recognise a range of linguistic patterns and structures (such as verbal system, syntax) and understand their meaning in context.
+Recognise a range of linguistic patterns and structures (for example verbal system, syntax) and understand their meaning in context.

 PPC 3.
-Apply communication and compensation strategies when communication is impaired (such as by using synonyms, gestures, translanguaging etc.) and thereby avoid misunderstandings.
+Apply communication and compensation strategies when communication is impaired (such as by describing something similar, using synonyms, gestures, translanguaging) and thereby avoid misunderstandings.

 PPC 5.
-Creatively exploit their plurilingual repertoire in different languages in order to communicate with others in unexpected situations or to make sense of short, very simple texts.
+Creatively exploit their plurilingual repertoire in different languages in order to communicate with others in unexpected situations or to make sense of texts.

 PPC 7.
-Compare and contrast the target languages they already know or have studied, taking account of features such as tonality or logographic writing system, to support their comprehension of oral, written and multi-modal texts.
+Compare and contrast linguistic patterns and lexical expressions in the languages they know to support their comprehension of oral, written and multi-modal texts.

 PPC 8.
 Reflect on the language-learning process, using feedback to improve.

 PPC 10.
-Research and discuss a range of aspects of the target language society/societies, such as some geographical features, significant historical events, facts, famous people and places.
+Research and discuss a range of aspects of the target language country/countries, communities and cultures, for example geographical features, significant historical events, facts, famous people and places.

 PPC 11.
-Research aspects of the diverse cultural heritage in areas such as cuisine, folklore, music, traditions, the arts, and religions.
+Research aspects of the diverse cultural heritage, for example cuisine, folklore, music, traditions, the arts and religions.

 PPC 12.
-Interpret aspects of cultures and communities in everyday living, social conventions, interpersonal relations, evolving values and beliefs through engagement with a range of short, very simple oral, written and multi-modal texts.
+Interpret aspects of cultures and communities in everyday living, social conventions, interpersonal relations and evolving values and beliefs through engagement with a range of oral, written and multi-modal texts.

 PPC 13.
 Develop and demonstrate awareness of customs, beliefs and attitudes of people in the target language cultures and communities.

 PPC 14.
-Explain features of the target language cultures and communities to people with different cultural backgrounds, using very simple language in a range of relevant formats and media.
+Explain features of the target language cultures and communities to people with different cultural backgrounds, using a range of relevant formats and media.

 PPC 15.
 Demonstrate an awareness of and use appropriate verbal and non-verbal social conventions when interacting with others.